Legislative Research Fundamentals

-In 1973, the General Assembly began audio taping committee hearings, and the floor debates in the House and the Senate chambers.
-Audio tapes are often the best source of information on legislative intent, since these recordings include entire discussions and debates on the legislation.
+In 1973, the General Assembly began audio taping committee hearings, and the floor debates in the House and the Senate Chambers.
+Audio tapes are often the best source of information on legislative intent, since these recordings include entire discussions and debates on legislation.

 In order to listen and/or record the discussion, you will need the following information from the bill history and legislative committee summaries:

 1. Legislative Committee Summaries

 The legislative committee summaries prepared by Legislative Council Staff summarize the business conducted at the committee of reference hearings.
 The summaries are helpful while listening to the recordings, since they include: